Skip to main content

 • Two+ specialists flag → Warning or Critical (depending on category)

-• Specialist + Core’s structural check confirms → Critical
+• Specialist + Harmonia’s structural check confirms → Critical

 A single-agent reviewer can’t calibrate this way — it has nobody to disagree with.